younghhk/NCI/README.md

 - 📈 [Projecting Expected Cancer Cases](https://github.com/younghhk/expectedCases)

-A tool for estimating expected cancer cases using age- and sex-specific incidence and mortality rates.
-Developed in collaboration with E. Vogtmann (DCEG/NCI/NIH) to provide an automated framework for cohort-based cancer projections.
+A tool for estimating expected cancer cases using age- and sex-specific incidence and mortality rates, providing an automated framework for cohort-based cancer projections.

   🔒 Access to this repository is currently limited to authorized collaborators until the program is fully verified.